Donhescht/Wearables/README.md

 SETUP

-Prior to running the run_analysis.R script the following setup must be
+Prior to running the run_analysis.R script the following setup must be performed.
-performed:

 1) Download the following zip file: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 2) Unzip the data into the working directory in a folder called "Data".

 REQUIREMENTS

-1) Merge the training and test sets to create one data set.
+1. Merge the training and test sets to create one data set.
-2) Extract only the measurements on the mean and standard deviation for each measurement.
+2. Extract only the measurements on the mean and standard deviation for each measurement.
-3) Use descriptive activity names to name the activities in the data set.
+3. Use descriptive activity names to name the activities in the data set.
-4) Appropriately labels the data set with descriptive variable names.
+4. Appropriately labels the data set with descriptive variable names.
-5) From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 INPUT